 One of our favorite states for road trips in the US is Oregon because this region has a lot of National Forests and Oregon beaches often allow dogs as well.

 If you’re going on a long road trip, you might need to stay at a hotel overnight.
-There are a few hotel chains that allow dogs with a small pet fee.
-Some popular pet-friendly hotels to consider are:
+There are a few pet-friendly hotels and private rentals that allow dogs with a small pet fee.

 - Hilton Inn